SystemsApproach/tcpcc/preface.rst

 This is a pre-release of a still in-progress manuscript.
-There are a number of significant efforts in congestion control that are not currently covered in the book as we aim to help readers understand the problem space and the intuition behind various solutions, without being overwhelmed by hundreds of algorithmic details.
+There are a number of significant efforts in congestion control that are not currently covered in the book as our goal is to help readers understand the problem space and the intuition behind various solutions, without being overwhelmed by hundreds of details.
 That said, we have probably missed some important themes.
 And the approaches that we have covered, particularly in later chapters, are in many cases still evolving.
 We will update the book as needed.

 Please send
 us your comments and feedback using the `Issues Link